AnFreTh/NAMpy/README.rst

 User-Defined Shape Functions
 --------------------------

-**xDL** empowers users to define their own custom shape functions and seamlessly integrate them into the model.
+**nampy** empowers users to define their own custom shape functions and seamlessly integrate them into the model.
 This ensures that users can call custom shape functions with flexible arguments, just like the default ones.

 For detailed instructions on defining custom shape functions and adding them to the model, please refer to the documentation.